Jhayes97/MCCC1-Walkthrough/README.md

 # MCCC1-Walkthrough
-Complete walkthrough of Montgomery College's CTF -- Sponsored by UMUC and Parsons
+Complete Walkthrough of Montgomery College's CTF, the event sponsored by UMUC and Parsons